Vindobala: Description

+It was destroyed by fire and rebuilt on the same plan in the late 2nd/early 3rd century.
+It became disused by the last quarter of the 3rd century but was re-commissioned c.
+370 AD when timber-framed buildings set on stone foundations were erected and occupied till the end of Roman rule.

 The Vallum passed about 220 m south of the fort, and there was a vicus south and south west of the fort.
 South of the fort, on the brow of a hill, is a cistern, twelve feet long, four and a half feet broad and two feet deep.
 It was popularly known as the “Giant’s Grave”.

 Now there is little to be seen on the surface, apart from mounds to the south of the Military Road marking the west and south ramparts.
 During the eighteenth and nineteenth centuries stones were systematically removed from the site for local agricultural buildings, and also for the building of the Military Road.

 Garrison

+It is thought that the fort was built for a cohort, 500 strong and part-mounted.

-The fort was garrisoned in the fourth century by the First Cohort of Frisiavones.
+The fort was garrisoned in the later fourth century by the First Cohort of Frisiavones according to the Notitia Dignitatum.
 These were troops recruited from a coastal tribe of Lower Germany.
-It is thought that the fort was built for a cohort, 500 strong and part-mounted.